Functional Extreme-PLS: Introduction

-The remaining of the paper is organized as follows.
-First, we introduce in Section~\ref{sec-theo} the mathematical framework for the Functional Extreme Partial Least-Squares (FEPLS in short) and, more specifically, the inverse single-index model.
-The estimators are presented in Section~\ref{sec-inf} with the associated consistency result.
+The remainder of the paper is organized as follows.
+First, we introduce in Section~\ref{sec-theo} the mathematical framework for the Functional Extreme Partial Least-Squares (FEPLS for short) and, more specifically, the inverse single-index model.
+The estimators are presented in Section~\ref{sec-inf} with the associated consistency results within and outside the inverse regression model.
 Next, the FEPLS finite-sample properties are illustrated in Section~\ref{sec-sim} on simulated data.
-We further investigate in Section~\ref{sec-real} an application on real data.
-Structured around the impact of the dimension reduction space, this study assesses the performance of the proposed method with respect to the inference of conditional extreme quantiles and tail indices.
-The respective code in \texttt{Python} is publicly available on the website of the authors\footnote{\url{https://cpakzad.github.io/download/FEPLS.zip}}.
-The mathematical details needed for the derivation of our main result are gathered in Appendix~\ref{sec-proofs}.
+Beyond simulations, we illustrate in Section~\ref{sec-real} the method’s practical value in a financial risk assessment context, using high-frequency asset data to estimate conditional extreme quantiles and compare tail dependence capture against standard dimension-reduction techniques.
+The corresponding \texttt{Python} code is publicly available on the website of the authors.
+The mathematical details needed for the derivation of our main result are gathered in \ref{sec-proofs}.